goodmami/python-parsing-benchmarks/tasks/arithmetic.md

 the need to parse names (e.g., `a + b`) to aid in computing the actual numerical results of the expressions for validation.

+(*Note*: these modifications seem to have made it less pathological regarding backtracking; the task may therefore change to try and recreate the difficulty)

 Here is a rough description of the task:

 - there is one expression per line; except for the newline, whitespace